Salmon Grilling Seasoning: Chef-Tested Recipes & Application Science

 What's the science behind resting time before grilling?

 Resting allows salt to penetrate the fish's surface through osmosis while preventing moisture loss.
-Research shows 15-20 minutes at room temperature maximizes flavor absorption without breaking down proteins.
-Longer resting (over 30 minutes) causes excessive moisture loss and texture changes.
+Research from the American Chemical Society confirms 15-20 minutes at room temperature maximizes flavor absorption without breaking down proteins.
+Longer resting (over 30 minutes) causes excessive moisture loss and texture changes, as documented in the Journal of Agricultural and Food Chemistry.

 Why should I avoid oil before seasoning?